 Ten years had passed and now he was about to die.
 And to be honest with you, I was okay with that.
 If I never spoke to my Dad again, that was fine with me.
 But it was not fine with God and God began to convict me that I needed to talk to my Dad before he died.

 Now (Chuckling) I strongly resisted that.
 There is no way I wanted to reopen those scars and pull away at the scabs in my heart.
 Why would I want to go through all of that?
 No, God, let’s just leave it the way it is.
-I pretty much accepted the fact that he was already dead.
-Why relive all of that?

 The other condition that I had was, I said, “Father, I would like to look my dad in the eye and say to him, ‘I forgive you.’
 But I know what would happen.
 My dad would become very angry and defensive and we’d get into a fight and is that the last conversation I want to have with my dad before he dies?
 No, God, it would be better just not to go there.”